MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-manage-packages.md

 ms.author: davidph
 manager: cgronlun
 ---
-# Manage packages in database with Machine Learning extension (preview) for Azure Data Studio
+# Manage packages in database with Machine Learning extension for Azure Data Studio (Preview)

 Learn how to manage Python or R packages in your database with the [Machine Learning extension for Azure Data Studio](machine-learning-extension.md).